 Community Relations Commission

-The Worthington Community Relations Commission created this list of anti-racism resources to help our community understand and learn about race and the latest guidance on how to become an anti-racist.
+- The Worthington CRC created this list of anti-racism resources to help our community understand and learn about race and the latest guidance on how to become an anti-racist.

 - 7:00 pm